 Light Meaning Condition Main control board status light and Input control board Steady Green System OK.
 Power source is operational, and is communicating normally with all healthy peripheral equip- ment connected to its ArcLink network.
-Rapid Blinking Green Occurs during power up or a system reset, and indicates the POWER WAVE ® S700 is mapping (identifying) each component in the system.
+Blinking Green Occurs during power up or a system reset, and indicates the POWER WAVE [®] S700 is mapping (identifying) each component in the system.
 Normal for first 1-10 seconds after power is turned on, or if the system con-figuration is changed during operation.
-Slow Blinking Green Occurs when machine is in hibernation mode.
-To exit hibernation mode, turn Power Switch (SW1) to "OFF" position, wait 15 seconds, and then return to "ON" position.
-The machine will run its normal start up procedure before being ready to operate.
 Alternating Green and Red Non-recoverable system fault.
 If the Status lights are flashing any combination of red and green, errors are present.
 Read the error code(s) before the machine is turned off.
 Error Code interpretation through the Status light is detailed in the Service Manual.
 Individual code digits are flashed in red with a long pause between digits.
 If more than one code is present, the codes will be separated by a green light.
 Only active error conditions will be accessible through the Status Light.
 To clear the active error(s), turn power source off, and back on to reset.
 Steady Red Not applicable.
 Blinking Red Not applicable.